Anyone can call Healthline free on 0800 611 116 for advice and information from a trusted health professional, anytime, 24 hours a day, 7 days a week.

 Who answers the phones?

-The nurses use their clinical experience to advise callers on the best thing they can do for their condition or illness.
+They use their clinical experience to advise callers on the best thing they can do for their condition or illness.

-The nurses use their clinical experience together with a world-class, successful clinical decision support tool widely used for telephone consultations.
+They use their clinical experience together with a world-class, successful clinical decision support tool widely used for telephone consultations.
 It's like having another clinician by their side.
 The system uses up-to-date information about many different illnesses and the symptoms of those illnesses.

-The nurses need to ask specific questions to be able to check what is actually happening for that person at that time.
+They need to ask specific questions to be able to check what is actually happening for that person at that time.

 What’s the most common thing people call Healthline about?